captainFoxtrot/noComment/README.md

 See more info at https://esolangs.org/wiki/NoComment.

-To run a NoComment file, simply type:
+To run a NoComment file:
 ```
-python3 nocomment.py /path/to/code.noc
+gcc -o nocomment nocomment.c
+./nocomment path/to/file.noc
 ```

 Sample NoComment code can be found in the [tests](tests/) directory.